How to Answer Questions About What Motivates You in a Job Interview

 Measuring and Communicating Outcomes: From Motivation to Value

 When you describe results, be specific.
-Avoid vague claims like “improved team performance” without attaching a metric or a concrete anecdote.
+Avoid vague claims like “improved team performance” without context.
 Even when exact numbers aren’t available, provide directional impact: “reduced onboarding time significantly,” “increased client retention,” or “cut processing steps by half.”

 Putting It All Together: A 30-Minute Prep Routine Before Any Interview